directus-labs/guest-authoring/sveltekit-directus/index.md

 You will need:

 - To install Node.js and a code editor on your computer.
-- To sign up for a Directus Cloud account.
+- A Directus project - follow our [quickstart guide](docs.directus.io/getting-started/quickstart) if you don't already have one.
 - Some knowledge of Svelte.

 ## Create Backend (Directus)